Eunice has, insofar as it is possible to say such a thing,

 anniversary yesterday.
 Luckily, there are well accepted and

-ways to enjoy celebrating a wedding anniversary that do not require
+appropriate ways to enjoy celebrating a wedding anniversary that do

 We are still hoping that Eunice